alexgorin/pymar/README.md

     return exp(x)

 class IntegrationProducer(Producer):
-    """"Producer for the task of integration of function For this particular task the keys are not really needed, but you still need to process them.
+    """"Producer for the task of integration of function.
+    For this particular task the keys are not really needed, but you still need to process them.
     """
     WORKERS_NUMBER = 4